liviadfsilva/liviadfsilva/README.md

+## Hi, there! ✨

-- ✨ Primarily knwon as Lily.
+- 🌸 Primarily knwon as Lily.
-- 🌱 Passionate about learning new skills and putting them to use.
+- 💡 Passionate about learning new skills and putting them to use.
 - 🩷 Fun fact: I always have my nose in a book. *Always.*

 <!---